 This has included class sizes from 20 to over 200 and has included students at all levels of undergraduate study, MSc and PhD students.
 This has naturally covered lectures as well as practical work, continuous assessments, and leading fieldtrips in the UK and abroad.
-In 2014 I launched a new final year undergraduate course with Dr Beth Clare entitled Species and their Relationships: Dinosaurs to DNA.
+In 2014 I launched a new final year undergraduate course with Dr Beth Clare entitled Species: Dinosaurs to DNA.
 This covers taxonomy and systematics and everything in between and includes fieldwork at a UNESCO World Heritage Site: Dinosaur Provincial Park in Alberta, Canada.

+In 2016-17 I won the Assessment and Feedback Champion award from the QMUL Student’s Union for my work developing student feedback.
 I have also led tutorial groups, and supervised undergraduate and MSc research theses.
 A number of academic publications have resulted from this work.
 In 2014, my first PhD student Dr Ross Elgin successfully defended this thesis on pterosaur evolution.

 2012- Course Coordinator & Lecturer (Ecology and Evolution): Multiple including sole lecturer on ‘Diversity of Life’ and ‘Ecology’, lecturing, practicals, setting & marking continuous assessment & exams, exam moderator, administration of courses, leading fieldcourses.

 2010-2011 Course Coordinator & Lecturer (Zoology): 4 courses including as sole lecturer on ‘Vertebrate Functional Morphology’ and coordinator and lead lecturer on ‘Evolutionary Biology’, lecturing, practicals, setting & marking continuous assessment & exams, exam moderator, administration of courses.

 2010-2013 Undergraduate thesis supervisor: designed, supervised and assessed 4 final year undergraduate theses.